jsexauer/networkx_viewer/README.md

 Development Status
 ==================
-As of August 2020, networkx_viewer is under considered feature complete.
+As of August 2020, networkx_viewer is considered feature complete.
 No additional development is expected.
 Bugs or feature requests should be submitted to the
 [github issue tracker](https://github.com/jsexauer/networkx_viewer/issues).